Children's Comprehensive Bible Question Quiz

 c.
 John, because he was persistent and steadfast in his beliefs.

-a.
 Jesus changed Simon's name to Peter.

 He was also referred to in the Bible as Simon Peter.